 Be a Yes-Mom.

 Did that just give you anxiety?
 It does me.
 I think about my sons asking to make slime (again) when I just cleaned my kitchen.
 I think about them asking for more dessert when I know one already has a cavity and he’s only 8.
 All of these “but I don’t want to’s” pop into my head and I get scared, and a little lazy if I’m being honest.
 But then I think about my parents’ relationship with my kids.
 They don’t supervise them with an agenda or fear.
 They just want to be with them.
-What a great way to connect with your child—show them you enjoy living life with them.
+What a great way to connect with your children—show them you enjoy living life with them.